 A trial in first instance lasts approximately three to four years; in second instance, from one to four years; while a proceeding before the Court of Cassation lasts from five to eight years.
-Amongst the expedited trial procedures, it is worth mentioning the injunction of monetary payments which is based on an overdue amount evidenced in written form.
+Amongst the expedited trial procedures, it is worth mentioning the injunction of monetary payments, which is based on an overdue amount evidenced in written form.
 In this proceeding, the Court shall issue a payment order against the debtor within 60 days of its issuance.
+In addition, the Civil Procedure Code provides for precautionary and interim proceedings to obtain urgent legal defence in specific situations that cannot wait for the outcome of an ordinary judgment.
+After the precautionary claim has been lodged, however, it will be necessary to introduce an ordinary proceeding that could confirm or reject the outcome.